dsaulsb1/Fraud-Project/README.md

 Performance Metrics

       1. Since classifying transactions as fraud or genuine is an anomaly detection problem where only a small fraction are the anomalies, measuring model performance with the accuracy metric will not be ideal.
-      2. To capture fraud transactions we would require a classifier that has a high recall metric which is the ratio of of True Positives to the total of True Positives and False Positives
+      2. To capture fraud transactions we would require a classifier that has a high recall metric.
+      3. Recall is the ratio of of True Positives to the total of True Positives and False Positives

 Oversampling, Undersamling, ROC-AUC Curve, and the Learning Curve

       1. To improve the recall score of the naive models, we employ oversampling and underampling.
       2. With these methods, we achieved recall scores greater than 90%, and 85% for the undersampling and oversampling methods respectivelly.
       3. While recall for random forest was highest at 95.9%, the classifier had a lower AUC value (91.5) than the logistic regression classifier with AUC of 92.1.
       4. Analysis of the learning curve show that the logistic regression had a generally good fit.